GGVittoria/ETL-Project/README.md

 The last step was to transfer the final output into a Postgres database using PG admi

-### Summary
+## Summary

-Analysis of the project portfolio is the next stemp in the portfolio management process.
+Analysis of the project portfolio is the next step in the portfolio management process.